-Looking for fun things to do in Invermere, British Columbia in winter?
+Looking for fun things to do in Invermere, BC in winter?
 Head to this small town in the Columbia Valley, an area that bills itself as the “warm side of the Rockies.”
-Temperatures are often warmer than the eastern side of the Rockies – a bonus when there are so many exceptional outdoor things to do in Invermere and the surrounding area.
-Allow at least a weekend though it wouldn’t be hard to spend a week.
+Temperatures are often warmer than the eastern side of the Rockies – a bonus in winter, especially when there are so many exceptional both downhill and cross-country, skating, fat biking and long soaks in the Radium or Fairmont Hot Springs.
+Invermere, BC and the Columbia Valley are only a three hour drive from Calgary – and an unbelievably scenic drive at that through Banff and Kootenay National Parks.

-Go skiing at Panorama Mountain Resort or Fairmont Hot Springs Ski Area
+Go downhill skiing at Panorama Mountain Resort or Fairmont Hot Springs Ski Area

 Boasting one of the largest verticals in North America with 4,000 feet, there really is something for every type of skier at Panorama Mountain Resort.
 Approximately 75% of the runs are geared for beginner to intermediate skiers while expert skiers will love Taynton Bowl.
 It offers powder hounds 750 acres of bliss, in an area that was once the preserve of heli-skiers only.